 Local bus services tend to be decent.
 Since most Brazilians take the bus to work, municipal buses are usually frequent and their network of routes comprehensive.
 One-way fares range from R$3 to R$4.50.

 In most city buses, you get on at the front and exit from the back, though occasionally the reverse is true.
 Usually there’s a money collector sitting at a turnstile just inside the entrance.

 Crime can be a problem: don’t take valuables onto the buses, and think twice about taking informal minibuses in Rio and other urban areas, which have seen a recent increase in attacks.

 Both Rio and São Paulo have excellent metro systems, with Rio’s system expanded for the 2016 Olympics.
 These metros are a safe, cheap and efficient way of exploring the cities.
 One-way fares are R$4.30 in Rio and R$4 in São Paulo.

 Taxi & Ride-sharing Apps

 Taxi rides are reasonably priced, and a taxi is the best option for getting around cities at night.
 Taxis in cities usually have meters that start around R$5.50 and rise by something like R$2.50 per kilometer (more at night and on weekends).

 In small towns, taxis often don’t have meters, and you’ll have to arrange a price – beforehand.

 If possible, orient yourself before taking a taxi, and keep a map handy in case you find yourself being taken on a wild detour.

 Brazil’s passenger-train services have been scaled down to almost nothing, though there are a few journeys well worth taking.
-One outstanding trip goes from Curitiba to Morretes, through the coastal mountain range with memorable views.
+One outstanding trip goes from Curitiba to Morretes through the coastal mountain range, with memorable views.
 The Belo Horizonte–Vitória run, via Santa Bárbara and Sabará, is also scenic.
-There's also one remaining line operating in the Northeast, which runs from São Luís south through the interior of Maranhão to the southern reaches of Pará state which will get you close to Parque Nacional Chapada das Mesas.
+There's also one remaining line operating in the Northeast, which runs from São Luís south through the interior of Maranhão to the southern reaches of Pará state, getting you close to Parque Nacional Chapada das Mesas.